idiap/facereclib/docs/installation.rst

   $ export ATNT_DATABASE_DIRECTORY=/path/to/your/copy/of/atnt

 .. note::
-  To set the directory permanently, you can also change it in the files `testdata/scripts/atnt_Test.py <file:../testdata/scripts/atnt_Test.py>`_ and `testdata/scripts/fileset_Test.py <file:../testdata/scripts/fileset_Test.py>`_.
+  To set the directory permanently, you can also change the ``atnt_default_directory`` in the file `facereclib/utils/tests.py <file:../facereclib/utils/tests.py>`_.
   In this case, there is no need to set the environment variable any more.
-  Currently, these files by default include the directory that is valid for Idiap_.
+  Currently, the default is set to the directory that is valid for Idiap_.

 In case any of the tests fail for unexplainable reasons, please file a bug report through the `GitHub bug system`_.